Genez-io/genezio-documentation/docs/genezio-typesafe/genezio-context.md

-# Genezio Context
+# DeployApps Context

-The `GnzContext` object provided by the `@genezio/types` packages is the primary way in which you can interact with middlewares in Genezio projects.
+The `GnzContext` object provided by the `@genezio/types` packages is the primary way in which you can interact with middlewares in DeployApps projects.
 Our out of the box middleware already uses this type to ensure cross-integration between our platform and your code.

 The `GnzContext` object has the following structure: